microsoft/OMS-Agent-for-Linux/tools/OMIcheck/README.md

 - It uses the credentials of the user to list the subscriptions and VMs

-- It run a remote command to detect OMI version, and reports findings.
+- It runs a remote command to detect OMI version, and reports findings.

 - Optional flag to install omi 1.6.8.1 is off by defualt.